hzgezi-lynette/RobotArm.ChessPieceRecognition.github.io/README.md

 To apply the previous methodology on Knight recognition, 167 images are used as training data.
 The results shown that it is important that the image has a high-enough resolution.
 Which relates to the camero and reaction spead of the carema that attached on the robot arm.

 (to be continued...)
+(it is just a draft for me to remember what has been done/fun.
+Bear with typos and etc. please...)

 So, here is my first success on Machine Learning.
 The purpose of this work is to suppor the robot arm project...